 - Sickness, leading to incontinence

 - Insecure and marks territory to feel safe

 - Expressing dominance over you

 - In heat and attempting to attract a mate

 - Anxious and wants to mark a regular, comforting location

 Cats can feel insecure due to new pets or people in the house.
 If so, your pet may carve out a territory for itself, such as a pile of laundry, bedding, or your sneaker/shoes.
-Temper this insecurity with a reliable routine and one-on-one attention to reassure your cat that it will not be replaced by another pet.
+Temper this insecurity with a reliable routine and one-on-one attention to reassure your cat that another pet will not replace it.

 Dominance is common in unfixed cats, especially males, that want to show that they are the alpha cat.
 Spaying or neutering the cat will resolve many of these issues.
 Neutered males, in particular, are much calmer than their unfixed counterparts.

 Female cats in heat will do whatever they can to attract a mate, including urinating and spraying constantly.
 If your cat is crying and begging to be let outside, she is likely in estrus.
 A cat in heat has strong-smelling urine, so she is sending a message to intact toms in the area.

 Stress becomes a problem when a cat lives in a constant state of worry and anxiety, so the source of stress must be managed.
 By urinating on clothing, your cat is creating a safe space.
 It will return to the clothing for future eliminations.

 Dislikes Litter Box

 - You have changed your cat’s litter to an unfamiliar or scented brand

 - There is too much litter in the box

 - The litter box is too small or uncomfortable

 - The litter box has not been cleaned